'Door still open' for Brexit powers deal

 It has produced its own alternative Brexit legislation, which was passed by MSPs in March but is currently subject to a legal challenge by the UK government.

-At the same event, CBI president Paul Dreschler will say that business is "committed to making a success of Brexit" but will warn that it needs "frictionless trade with the EU" for that to happen.
+At the same event, CBI president Paul Dreschler said that business is "committed to making a success of Brexit" but will warn that it needs "frictionless trade with the EU" for that to happen.

-The business leader will state: "All the evidence suggests that being in some form of customs union with the EU, alongside a deep relationship with the single market and an open approach to migration is the best thing for business."
+The business leader stated: "All the evidence suggests that being in some form of customs union with the EU, alongside a deep relationship with the single market and an open approach to migration is the best thing for business."

+Mr Corbyn was in Glasgow to call for the contracts for three new Royal Fleet Auxiliary support ships to be awarded to UK yards.

+When asked about the Brexit row, he accused the UK government of "taking powers from Brussels that then ought to go to Scotland, Wales and English regions and instead hoarding them in Whitehall".

+Mr Corbyn added: "That is unacceptable to us and we have made that very clear.

+"We are a party of devolution.
+Therefore, devolution sometimes throws up interesting answers.
+I'm quite happy about that because that is what devolution is about, people making their own decisions."

-Responding to Mr Lidington's speech, Mr Russell said the Conservative government at Westminster was in "complete, utter chaos over Brexit".
+Responding to Mr Lidington's speech, Mr Russell - the Scottish government's Brexit minister - said the Conservative government at Westminster was in "complete, utter chaos over Brexit".

-The Scottish Brexit secretary added: "Just months before we leave the EU, there is still no clear plan for our future relationship with the EU, and we have the unedifying spectacle of the foreign secretary saying that his Prime Minister's preferred customs option is - in his words - 'crazy'.
+He added: "Just months before we leave the EU, there is still no clear plan for our future relationship with the EU, and we have the unedifying spectacle of the foreign secretary saying that his Prime Minister's preferred customs option is - in his words - 'crazy'.

 "On the Withdrawal Bill, the Scottish government has set out the solutions for an agreement - and this week a cross-party committee in the Scottish Parliament outlined how these could be achieved, leaving the Tories isolated in their attempts to undermine devolution.